-Our Resurrect Priest deck list guide features the best deck list for Season 67 of Hearthstone (October 2019), the beginning of Saviors of Uldum.
+Our Resurrect Priest deck list guide features the best deck list for Season 73 of Hearthstone (April 2020), Ashes of Outland.
 You can also find some general strategy advice and a breakdown of the deck’s key combos, but we will continue to add more over time.

 This deck is a weird one, and pretty tough to pilot.
 Depending on the matchup, you’ll play the game very differently.
 Against aggro, you just need to survive the initial onslaught, whereas when playing a control opponent, especially a mirror match, you want to save as much value as humanly possible.